danspielman/IJuliaTimeMachine.jl/README.md

 # To do

+# URGENT: deep copy to make safe.  and, only deepcopy vars for which we can.

+* Fix: output from printlns appears all over, and can not control that.

 * when copy variables to make safe spawn, we need to do a deepcopy in case they are modified.
 * but, then also need to be sure can do a deepcopy of it